amplitude/amplitude-docs/content/collections/workflow/en/define-goals.md

 If you don’t want to use any of the metrics in the drop-down list, you can create a new metric.
 To do so, follow these steps:

 1. Under *Metric*, click *Create a custom metric*.
 2. In the *Metric* panel that opens, give your new metric a name and a description, then select its type.
-A metric can be one of six specific types: unique conversions, event totals, formula, funnel conversions, return on retention, sum of property value, or the average of property value.
+A metric can be one of seven specific types: unique conversions, event totals, formula, funnel conversions, return on retention, sum of property value, or the average of property value.
 3. Click *Select event …* to choose the metric event, which is the event that best represents that metric.
 Then click *Create*.

 {{partial:admonition type='note'}}